EpicOrange/riichi_advanced/README.md

 ## Running the server

+This process requires installing Elixir (≥ 1.14) and `npm`.

-Since I have obviously not uploaded the database keys in `/config`, and secrets stuff in `/priv/cert` you will have to substitute your own by generating a new Phoenix project, and copying over the files in those two directories.
+Since I have obviously not uploaded the database keys in `/config`, and secrets stuff in `/priv/cert` you will have to substitute your own by generating a new Phoenix project via `mix phx.new riichi_advanced`, and copying over the files in those two directories.

-After that's done, you can run the server via `iex -S mix phx.server` at the project root just like any other Phoenix project.
+Then run at the project root:

+    # Get Elixir dependencies
+    mix deps.get

+    # Get Node dependencies
+    (cd assets; npm i)

+    # Start the server
+    iex -S mix phx.server

+This should start the server up at `localhost:4000`.
+Phoenix should live-reload all your changes to Elixir/JS/CSS files while the server is running.